-Investors who invest through a custodial service do not become direct investors in the Scheme and do not have a direct relationship with us or the Supervisor.
+Investors who invest through a Custodial Service do not become direct investors in the Scheme and do not have a direct relationship with us or the Supervisor.
 Instead, the custodial service has the direct relationship with us and will be able to exercise any rights attached to units held on the investors' behalf.
-Investors will have a direct investment relationship with their custodial service.
+Investors will have a direct investment relationship with their Custodial Service provider.

-A custodial service will have an agreement with its investors governing the terms of the custodial arrangement.
-Any custodial service will have entered into an arrangement with us in respect of the Scheme.
+A Custodial Service will have an agreement with its investors governing the terms of the custodial arrangement.
+Any Custodial Service will have entered into an arrangement with us in respect of the Scheme.
 Any terms and conditions in the PDS may be varied by such an arrangement.
-Investors should contact their custodial service to find out whether any variations have been agreed between us and the custodial service.
+Investors should contact their Custodial Service provider to find out whether any variations have been agreed between us and the Custodial Service provider.